JamesCC/VMXProxyPy/readme.md

 ### Automatic Discovery

 If you use the "Search for Server" option in the VMX Serial Remote App, you will need to install Apple's Bonjour (if running in Windows).
-Linux system uses the equivalent called avahi.
+Linux systems use the equivalent called avahi.
 This allows VMXProxy to advertise its ip address and port number.

 Bonjour is used in a wide variety of places, not just Apple products.
 If you don't have it